dnajjar/pikabu/README.md

 ## Usage

 You don't ever need to require pikabu in any of your scripts.
+To use it, run

+    $ pikabu [file_path.rb]

-To use it, run `pikabu [file_path.rb]` from the command line.
+from the command line.
 Pikabu will place a binding.pry before the first error it detects and rerun your script.

+You can also run

+    $ pikabu [file_path.rb] [line #]

-You can also run `pikabu [file_path.rb] [line #]`, and pikabu will insert a binding.pry at the line number specified.
+and pikabu will insert a binding.pry at the line number specified.

 ## Contributing
 Comments and improvements are always welcome!